DikshaBallav/pneumonia-detection-tl/README.md

 # pneumonia-detection-tl

-Pneumonia Detection Using Transfer Learning
+Pneumonia Detection Using Transfer Learning (VGG16)

+PROJECT OVERVIEW:

 This project focuses on the automated detection of pneumonia from chest X-ray images using deep learning and transfer learning techniques.
 Instead of training a convolutional neural network from scratch, a pre-trained model is leveraged to extract meaningful features from medical images, improving performance while reducing training time and computational cost.